 1,000 Units Delivered to Date 5,000 Total Units Contracted = .20, or 20%

-Once general contractors reach a certain size, they are likely to use some form of the POC method to calculate their revenue in each accounting period.
-Make sure you have a mechanism in your accounting software to do this efficiently so you can maintain accurate reporting on the health of your construction business.
+Once construction businesses reach a certain size, they are likely to use some form of the POC method to calculate their revenue in each accounting period.
+However, most generic software like QuickBooks lacks a mechanism for tracking revenue using the percentage of completion method.

 Frequently Asked Questions